fteng1/locshare/README.md

 * Posts are stored in a database and thus saved between logins
 * Zoom in and out of the map using pinch gestures
 * Users can like and comment on other users' posts
+* Each user has a profile that shows their posts only
 * Animations and UI implementation

 **Optional Nice-to-have Stories**